AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 ### Compression

 Include `Accept-Encoding: gzip, deflate` in the HTTP header.
-This enables compression.
+This header enables compression.
 For more information, see [Compression](xref:sdsCompression#supported-compression-schemes).

 ### Use available read data APIs